jupyter-server/jupyter_server/README.md

 ### Versioning and Branches

 If Jupyter Server is a dependency of your project/application, it is important that you pin it to a version that works for your application.
-Currently, Jupyter Server only has minor versions and patch versions.
-Different minor versions may include API-changes while patch versions do not change API.
+Currently, Jupyter Server only has minor and patch versions.
+Different minor versions likely include API-changes while patch versions do not change API.

-Each minor version has its own branch in this repo, and patches are applied to their relevant minor version.
-The master branch of the latest minor version.
+When a new minor version in released on PyPI, a branch for that version will be created in this repository, and the version of the master branch will be bumped to the next minor version number.
+That way, the master branch always reflects the latest un-released version.

-The available minor versions are:
-* [0.2.x](https://github.com/jupyter/jupyter_server/tree/0.2.x): Extension Application API added.
-* [0.3.x](https://github.com/jupyter/jupyter_server/tree/master) (master): Kernels API changed.
-Kernel Providers are the new way to interface with kernels.

-You can see which versions are released by going to the ["releases"](https://github.com/jupyter/jupyter_server/releases) tab.
+To see the changes between releases, checkout the [CHANGELOG](https://github.com/jupyter/jupyter_server/blob/master/CHANGELOG.md).

 To install the latest patch of a given version:

-    $ pip intall jupyter_server>=0.2
+    $ pip install jupyter_server>=0.2

 ## Usage - Running Jupyter Server